zachwolf/grunt-pseudo-concat/README.md

 # grunt-pseudo-concat

-> require-esk script includes for debugging files that will be concatenate
+> require-esk script includes for debugging files that will be concatenate.
+It replaces your compiled script with a file loader, so you don't have to change anything and can debug individual files.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`